-- 17. Apply the Facet theme (the second theme in the Office category)... - 18.
+- 17. Apply the theme you like best. - 18.
 Save the form with the name: Inventory - 19.
 Close all open forms and then save your database. - Using eLab: Save it to your Access Chapter 2 folder as A2 P1 eSubmission and attach the file to your eLab assignment for grading. - Not using eLab: Save it to your Access Chapter 2 folder as: A2 P1 Submission